lsnbm/DeadByDaylight-External/READMDEnglish.md

 ## 🔍 Project Overview

 Dead by Daylight External Overlay is an external rendering tool for *Dead by Daylight*.
-It uses a custom kernel driver to perform direct physical memory reads and writes to obtain in‑game entity data for rendering.
+It uses a custom kernel driver to read and write game physical memory directly, extracting in‑game entity information for on‑screen rendering.
 Rendering is built on the [noahware/external-overlay](https://github.com/noahware/external-overlay) framework.
 For the latest offsets, please refer to [Encryqed/Dumper-7](https://github.com/Encryqed/Dumper-7).